c0basi/Image-resizing-api/README.md

 # To install and start the Image Process API server, run the following commands in this directory:

  npm install

  npm run start

-you can test the ImageProcessAPI server with npm run test
+you can test the Image-resizing-api server with npm run test

 # HOW TO USE
 the query parameters are filename, width and height.